 She has a lot of handy tips and know how when it comes to buying pianos and is always happy to chat.

-When choosing a piano, it’s important to think about where the piano comes from and what that means when it comes to sound – Robert Morley and Steinway pianos are German and have a softer sound when compared to the Japanese Yamaha pianos, which have a bright sound mostly associated with American models.
-You can spend from £2,000 – £20,000 on a new piano (or if you win the lottery then go ahead and buy a £70,000 Steinway!)
-Becky is happy to come along and play the pianos to help you choose the correct instrument for you.
+You can spend anywhere from £1,500 – £20,000 on a new piano (or if you win the lottery then go ahead and buy a £70,000 Steinway!) and Becky is happy to come along and play the pianos to help you choose the correct instrument for you.

 Here are the numbers of two piano removal companies that we can recommend – always useful to have in the phone book.

 G & R Piano Removals – 020 8994 9733 (more expensive and therefore better suited to more expensive pianos.)

 Matco Piano Transport – 020 7281 9555

 Manchester: For our Manchester clients, we luckily have two big music shops in the centre of the city.
 Forsyths is particularly good for pianos (either grand, upright or electric) and has a large amount of sheet music for all instruments.
 You can go and have a play on the pianos to discover which one you like!

 London: If you’re looking for a local guitar retailer, you could try Greenwich Guitars, – they’re fairly priced and are located on Greenwich South Street so are easy to get to.
 However, we recommend that if you’re looking for a good selection of guitars, take a trip to Denmark Street in Soho where you will find five or six guitar shops all within less than a minute’s walk of each other.
 All provide a friendly, professional service and really know their stuff!
 We recommend No.Tom Vintage and Classic Guitars – the shop has a great atmosphere and a brilliant selection of unique instruments for guitarists of all levels.